-These controls may be categorized as follows, it being recognized that the categories contain overlapping elements:
+These controls may be categorized as follows; it being recognized that the categories contain overlapping elements:

 - 1. Preventative controls, which is further subdivided into: - 1.1 Authorization controls which require that all transactions must be authorized or approved by an appropriate responsible person and that the limits for these authorizations are specified in the approved Delegations of Authority, in terms of Section 79 of the MFMA of Bitou. - 1.2.
 Physical controls which are concerned mainly with the custody of assets and involve procedures and security measures designed to ensure that access to assets is limited to authorized personnel. - 2.
-Detection controls, which is further subdivided into: - 2.1 Arithmetic and accounting controls, which are basic controls within the recording function which ensure that transactions to be recorded and processed have been authorized, are complete, are correctly recorded, and accurately processed.
+Detection controls, which is further subdivided into: - 2.1 Arithmetic and accounting controls, which are basic controls within the recording function which ensure that transactions to

+Policy Title: Integrity Management Framework - FY 2024-25 Status: Policy has been approved by Council under resolution C/1/235/07/24 on 31 July 2024. be recorded and processed have been authorized, are complete, are correctly recorded, and accurately processed.
 Such controls include checking, arithmetical accuracy of records, the maintenance and checking of totals, reconciliation, control accounts and accounting for documents.

-- 2.2 Physical controls, which relate to the security of records and are similar to preventive controls in that they are also designed to limit access. - 2.3 Supervision, which relates to supervision by responsible officials of day-to-day transactions and the recording thereof. - 2.4 Management Information which relates to the review of management accounts and budgetary controls.
-These controls are normally exercised by management outside the day-to-day routine, of the system.

-3. Segregation of duties
+- 2.2 Physical controls, which relate to the security of records and are like preventive controls in that they are also designed to limit access. - 2.3 Supervision, which relates to supervision by responsible officials of day-to-day transactions and the recording thereof. - 2.4 Management Information which relates to the review of management accounts and budgetary controls.
+These controls are normally exercised by management outside the day-to-day routine, of the system. - 3.
+Segregation of duties - 3.1 One of the main means of control is the separation of those responsibilities or duties that would, if combined, enable one individual to record and process a complete transaction, thereby providing him/her with the opportunity to manipulate the transaction irregularly and commit fraud and corruption.

-- 3.1 One of the primary means of control is the separation of those responsibilities or duties that would, if combined, enable one individual to record and process a complete transaction, thereby providing him/her with the opportunity to manipulate the transaction irregularly and commit fraud and corruption. - 3.2.
-Segregation of duties reduces the risk of intentional manipulation or error and increases the element of checking. - 3.3 Functions that should be separated include those of authorisation, execution, custody, recording, and, in the case of computer-based accounting systems, systems development and daily operations. - 3.4 Placed in context with fraud and corruption prevention, segregation of duties lies in separating either the authorisation or the custodial function from the checking function.
+3.2.
+Segregation of duties reduces the risk of intentional manipulation or error and increases the element of checking.

+- 3.3 Functions that should be separated include those of authorization, execution, custody, recording, and, in the case of computer-based accounting systems, systems development and daily operations. - 3.4 Placed in context with fraud and corruption prevention, segregation of duties lies in separating either the authorization or the custodial function from the checking function.

 Despite the existence of policies and procedures to address internal control, deficiencies such as ineffective application of policies and procedures resulting from lack of training, expertise, knowledge and capacity has the potential to lead to increased incidence of fraud and corruption.
 Bitou will continue to initiate steps to address the problem of lack of training, expertise and knowledge in systems, policies and procedures to improve internal control.
 Areas of weakness will be identified during audits and risk assessments.

-Furthermore, Bitou will also continue to re-emphasise to all supervisors that consistent compliance by all employees with internal control is one of the fundamental controls in place to prevent fraud and corruption.
+Furthermore, Bitou will also continue to re-emphasize to all supervisors that consistent compliance by all employees with internal control is one of the fundamental controls in place to prevent fraud and corruption.
 Managers will be encouraged to recognize that internal control shortcomings identified during the course of audits are, in many instances, purely symptoms and that they should strive to identify and address the causes of these internal control weak-nesses, in addition to addressing the control weaknesses which do not comply with basic internal controls, e.g. non-adherence to the delegation of authority limits, firm action(s) will be considered.